vim-ctrlspace/vim-ctrlspace/README.md

 buffers.
 In fact, **Vim-CtrlSpace** has been started as a set of improvements of a such existing plugin.
 It was named [VIM bufferlist](https://github.com/roblillack/vim-bufferlist) by Rob Lillack.
 That was a neat and tiny plugin (270 LOC), but a bit abandoned.
-Now, about 7 months later, **Vim-CtrlSpace** has about 3K LOC and still uses some code of that Rob's plugin :).
+Now, about a year later, **Vim-CtrlSpace** has over 3K LOC and still uses some code of that Rob's plugin :).

 Characteristic Vim usage, exhibited by many Vim power users, is to treat tabs as